Guide collection

 Which concrete details make this page different from nearby pages?

 The concrete details here are nine constitution tendencies, mixed patterns, related tendencies, and quiz uncertainty.
 These examples keep the article close to this topic instead of drifting into generic wellness language.
 They also explain why the nearby links are useful: one page explains the term, another compares the adjacent tendency, and another names the safety boundary.
 The difference from Balanced should appear in the paragraph, not only in the title, so the page has a reason to exist on its own.
-The local job for Body Types and Constitution Tendencies is comparison, source boundary, and a safer exit.
+The reader's useful output is one bounded note about mixed patterns, not a stronger claim.

 BalancedQi Deficiency